marwan-at-work/protoc-gen-twirpql/content/docs/install/index.md

 ---
-title: 'Install TWIRPQL'
+title: 'Install TwirpQL'
 weight: 2
 ---

-### In order to use TWIRPQL you need to:
+### In order to use TwirpQL you need to:

 1. Install the [Go](https://golang.org) toolchain (1.12+).
 2. Install the latest version of the [Protobuf Compiler](https://github.com/protocolbuffers/protobuf/releases) (v3.8+)